cc-jalvarez/cc-jalvarez.github.io/_pages/whoami.md

 redirect_from:
 ---

-I'm a PhD Student in [Data Science](https://www.phd-ai.it/) at the Scuola Normale Superiore.
-I'm also a Marie Skłodowska-Curie Early-Stage Researcher (ESR) with the [NoBIAS: AI Without Bias](https://nobias-project.eu/) European Innovative Training Networkat (ITN) at the University of Pisa and a member of the [KDD Lab](https://kdd.isti.cnr.it/).
+I'm a PhD Student in [Data Science](https://www.phd-ai.it/) at the Scuola Normale Superiore, a Marie Skłodowska-Curie Early-Stage Researcher (ESR) with the [NoBIAS: AI Without Bias](https://nobias-project.eu/) European Innovative Training Networkat (ITN) at the University of Pisa, and a member of the [KDD Lab](https://kdd.isti.cnr.it/).
 I study algorithmic fairness, focusing on causality-based approaches for bias detection in data and machine learning models.
-My advisor is Prof. [Salvatore Ruggieri](http://pages.di.unipi.it/ruggieri/).
+My advisor is [Salvatore Ruggieri](http://pages.di.unipi.it/ruggieri/).

 Before starting my PhD, I was a senior data scientist/risk modeler at Deloitte Belgium for over three years.
 At Deloitte, I specialized in building financial and operational risk models for banks and energy companies, respectively.
 I was also the Belgium representative to the [aiStudio](https://www2.deloitte.com/de/de/pages/risk/solutions/aistudio.html) in Frankfurt, Germany, during a six-month secondment where I developed the time series forecasting tool Clairvoyance.
 Prior to Deloitte, I was a Summer Economist for the UK Government Cabinet Office.